Teacher - Obsessed with wine

 Dijon Clone planted in clay and limestone.
 66% spontaneous fermentation and aged 16 months in French Oak.

 @Dana Dungan thank you so much for this! — 5 months ago

 Merry Christmas everyone!
 Time has made this into a pleasant surprise.
 All that baby fat is gone.
 More herbal and dried fruit notes become prevalent.
 Fruit stayed intact.
 Just like A Christmas Carol, the past stays alive with this one.
 Cheers! — 10 months ago

 The mid-palate really cuts through and is loaded up with stewed plums, sun-baked blueberries, black licorice, dark chocolate, caramel, sage and sweet tobacco.
 The finish builds on these notes and drenches your palate.
 If you’re looking for subtle, go somewhere else.
 Nothing really over powers another, and 14.7% ABV hides in the dark.
 Well done.
 Thanks, @Christy Fitzgerald!
 First Leaf selection.
 No mention of grape varietals in the blend.

 Quaffable for the masses.
 The Bordeaux blend adds a little bit more structure to the Cabernet.
 More herbal than the Ivory Label Cabernet.
 Verging on being an oak bomb, however.
-Currently, the wine is holding off the attack of vanilla extract. — 6 months ago
+Currently, the wine is holding off the attack of vanilla extract. — a year ago